Pusia hypatiae

-Vexillum hypatiae is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.
+Pusia hypatiae is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

-The length of the shell attains 7 mm.
+The length of the shell attains 9 mm, its diameter 3 mm.

+(Original description in Latin) The shell is glossy and elongated.
+The whorls are slightly convex and somewhat stepped, and they are ornamented with extremely fine longitudinal striae, which are visible only under a lens (to the unaided eye, the surface appears smooth and shiny).
+The columella bears three folds at the base.
+The outer lip is internally folded.
+The color of the shell is brown.

 Distribution

 This marine species occurs off Turkey and Egypt.